About the Guild of Fine Food

 Opportunities with the Guild of Fine Food

 We’re a small and growing business with a brilliant team who work across a broad range of activities.
 We welcome interest from experienced, hard-working and friendly people who might be keen to join our team.
-At the moment, we have no open positions, but if you have an interest in working with us, please email your CV to [email protected], giving a few details about yourself and what you’re looking for, and we will get back to you if anything relevant becomes available.
+Any positions we currently have open are shown below.
+If you have an interest in working with us and can’t see anything relevant for you, please email your CV to [email protected], giving a few details about yourself and what you’re looking for, and we will get back to you if anything relevant becomes available.

 Every year, we recruit for temporary team members to help us run Great Taste in both Dorset and London.
 Recruitment usually takes place in December/January, with seasonal work available between March and June.